ExisOne Python SDK

 - Hardware ID:

-generate_hardware_id()— cross-platform fingerprint (salted SHA-256) - Activate:
+generate_hardware_id()— cross-platform fingerprint (salted SHA-256), or returnshardware_id_overridewhen set New in 0.8.0 - Activate:

 activate(key, email, hardware_id, product_name, version=None)→ returnsActivationResultwith success/error details and server version info - Validate: